Updated: January 22, 2021

-In the weeks ahead of Thanksgiving, the East Bay Regional Park District (EBRPD) in Oakland, California, sent armed teams out in the dead of night to hunt and kill cats in a tiny slip of park bordered by car dealerships and office buildings.
+In the weeks ahead of Thanksgiving last year, the East Bay Regional Park District (EBRPD) in Oakland, California, sent armed teams out in the dead of night to hunt and kill cats in a tiny slip of park bordered by car dealerships and office buildings.
 The park in question is part of the Martin Luther King Jr. Regional Shoreline (MLK, Jr. Shoreline park).

 They may have shot more.
-Getting the truth out of park district leadership has proven very difficult.
-Nineteen much loved community cats are missing, presumed dead, at least a dozen of them—and perhaps all of them—victims of the trigger-happy park district.
+Getting the truth out of EBRPD has proven very difficult.
+At least seventeen much loved community cats are missing, presumed dead — victims of the trigger-happy park district.

 This systematic execution of animal cruelty was carried out by an agency funded by taxpayers in one of the most progressive regions in the United States.
 The cats were cared for daily.
 Their caregivers are rightly proud that they had successfully spayed and neutered, microchipped, and vaccinated the large majority of the cats.
 They were committed to sterilizing them all.
-The park district staff even knew the cats’ caregiver and had spoken with her.
-They did not call to warn her that they were going to kill the cats.
+The park district staff even knew the cats’ caregivers and had spoken with them.
+They did not, however, call to warn them that they were going to kill the cats.

 Alley Cat Allies has been involved since the story broke.
 We are determined to bring about real change.
 What happened to these cats should never be allowed to happen again.

-The killing was done with full knowledge of the park leadership team.
-As unthinkable as it sounds, EBRPD leadership requested the killings based on the wrong-headed conviction that killing cats is necessary to protect wildlife.
+The killing was done with full knowledge of the park management team.
+As unthinkable as it sounds, EBRPD management requested the killings based on the wrong-headed conviction that killing cats is necessary to protect wildlife.
 Junk science, a total disregard for the value of life, and a contempt for cats propelled them to advance this horrific approach.

 Now that it has come to light, we need people everywhere to speak up.
 Our society needs more compassion and an end to violence.
 Bird, cats, humans, and all living creatures deserve respect.